 Unusual Options Activity Insight: Applied Materials

-On Monday, shares of Applied Materials (NASDAQ:AMAT) saw unusual options activity.
-After the option alert, the stock price moved down to $127.26.
+Shares of Applied Materials (NASDAQ:AMAT) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $131.03.

 - Option Type: TRADE